-Component A Quarterly Variance: The Component A Quarterly Variance for each Measurement Quarter, is the dollar amount of any variation between (a) actual Component A Costs for the Measurement Quarter, and (b) the Component A Costs included in the Company's base rates for the corresponding quarter, and shall be summed with:
+i.
+Component A Quarterly Variance

+The Component A Quarterly Variance for each Measurement Quarter, is the dollar amount of any variation between (a) actual Component A Costs for the Measurement Quarter, and (b) the Component A Costs included in the Company's base rates for the corresponding quarter, and shall be summed with:

-Component B Quarterly Variance: Calculated as follows:
+ii.
+Component B Quarterly Variance

+Calculated as follows:

 a.
 The Component B Quarterly Variance for each Measurement Quarter is the dollar amount of any variation between (1) actual total Component B Costs for the Measurement Quarter, and (2) forecasted total Component B Costs included in the cost of service underlying the Company's base rates for the corresponding quarter, summed with the result of the Component B Cost Variance calculation.

-b.
-The Component B Cost Variance calculation compares (a) the cost per kWh achieved during the Measurement Quarter (actual Component B Costs for the Measurement Quarter divided by actual retail kWh sales volumes, in kWh for that quarter); with (b) the cost per kWh benchmark (forecasted Component B costs for the Measurement Quarter divided by forecasted retail kWh sales volumes for that quarter) and multiplies the resulting variance (in \$ per kWh) by actual retail sales in kWh for the Measurement Quarter.
-The Component B Cost Variance is then modified by the amounts that GMP will absorb or retain - specifically, all Component B Cost Variance up to the Component B Efficiency Band of +/- \$150,000, plus 10% of any Component B Cost Variance outside of that Component B Efficiency Band.
+Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 23 of 35 b.
+The Component B Cost Variance calculation compares (a) the cost per kWh achieved during the Measurement Quarter (actual Component B Costs for the Measurement Quarter divided by actual retail kWh sales volumes, in kWh for that quarter) with (b) the cost per kWh benchmark (forecasted Component B costs for the Measurement Quarter divided by forecasted retail kWh sales volumes for that quarter) and multiplies the resulting variance (in \$ per kWh) by actual retail sales in kWh for the Measurement Quarter.
+The Component B Cost Variance is then modified by the amounts that GMP will absorb or retain-specifically, all Component B Cost Variance up to the Component B Efficiency Band of +\$150,000 (retained by GMP) and -\$307,000 (absorbed by GMP), plus 10% of any Component B Cost Variance outside of that Component B Efficiency Band.